Role call: In Normandy, D-Day Jeeps left for dead brought France back to life

 The Jeep’s second calling

-Some Jeeps were taken right from the field, forest, or street where they were abandoned; unwanted examples were more common than grape vines in the French countryside after the war.
-The Jeep had no ignition key, so anyone could hop in, turn the ignition lever located on the left side of the dashboard, and—with a little bit of luck—limp it home.
+Some jeeps were taken right from the field, forest, or street where they were abandoned; unwanted examples were more common than grape vines in the French countryside after the war.
+The jeep had no ignition key, so anyone could hop in, turn the ignition lever located on the left side of the dashboard, and—with a little bit of luck—limp it home.
 At least a few business-savvy individuals anticipated a growing demand for Jeep-like vehicles and built up significant stocks by cleaning up after the Americans.
 These vehicles were fixed with a varying degree of ingenuity and later sold for a handsome profit.

-Local authorities sometimes put Jeeps and other leftover military vehicles in the hands of the citizens they knew would play a key role in rebuilding a community and its economy.
+Local authorities sometimes put jeeps and other leftover military vehicles in the hands of the citizens they knew would play a key role in rebuilding a community and its economy.
 I spoke to a collector whose father, a miller in a village near Paris, received a Jeep and a Bedford truck from the town hall in late 1945 so he could resume his work as quickly as possible.

-After transporting troops and their equipment, Jeeps tirelessly worked the land they helped liberate.
+After transporting troops and their equipment, jeeps tirelessly worked the land they helped liberate.
 They plowed, they spread pesticide, they harvested grain, and they moved bales of hay.
 They were cut up, welded, cut up again, painted, fitted with home-made power take-off units, dented, scratched, and fitted with Peugeot-sourced diesel engines from newer Hotchkiss-built models when the original 2.2-liter 4-cylinder was too tired to burn another drop of leaded gasoline.
-The Jeep morphed into a disposable piece of equipment for the second time in its life.
+The jeep morphed into a disposable piece of equipment for the second time in its life.
 It was a tractor, literally and legally.
 Some French farmers registered Jeeps as tractors rather than as cars.
-Attempting to categorize the Jeep was brave but senseless, however.
+Attempting to categorize the jeep was brave but senseless, however.
 It fell into an unclassified species of vehicle capable of doing nearly anything that was asked of it.

 Farmers weren’t the only ones who needed a Jeep-like machine after the war.
-Four-wheel-drive vehicles were a rare sight on French roads in the 1940s and 1950s, so many Jeeps were painted red, fitted with blue sirens, and used as fire-fighting vehicles in France’s mountainous regions.
+Four-wheel-drive vehicles were a rare sight on French roads in the 1940s and 1950s, so many jeeps were painted red, fitted with blue sirens, and used as fire-fighting vehicles in France’s mountainous regions.
 Others cleared roads in the Alps or the Pyrenees after receiving a plow, and later spent the remainder of their days towing boats into and out of the water in a coastal city.
-Mechanics turned them into tow trucks, and France’s gendarmerie happily added ex-Army Jeeps to its fleet of police vehicles.
+Mechanics turned them into tow trucks, and France’s gendarmerie happily added ex-Army jeeps to its fleet of police vehicles.
 They were common through the 1960s on worksites, where they often reunited with bigger military vehicles made by Dodge and GMC.
 Phone company France Telecom often used American trucks to put up the utility poles that brought the telephone to thousands of households for the first time.

 The D-Day Jeeps of Normandy, France